Introduction

 You can use the FME Flow Automations Writer in order to pass translation values to the Automation log.

-A workspace writes a dataset and passes its name to an FME Flow Automation writer.
-Used in an Automation, that information can be passed directly to another action such as a Log.
+Below, a workspace writes a dataset and passes its name to an FME Flow Automation writer.
+Used in an Automation, that information can be passed directly to another action, such as a Log.
 The drop-down menu allows us to select the correct attribute to record to the Automation log.

 See How I can use 'FME Flow Automation Writer' to pass data to other Workbench in FME Flow?